 Supplementary figure 1.
 Total distances travelled during locomotion tracking-based behavioural tests did not differ between Nf1 +/+ and +/- mice of either sex. +/+ and +/- mice travelled similar distances in (A) the large open field test, (B) the light-dark box test, (C) the test trial of the novel object, and (D) the social interaction test, indicating that mice lacking one copy of the neurofibromin gene did not show overt hyper- or hypoactivity.
 Individual values are shown with mean and SEM error bars.

 Supplementary figure 2.
 Macroscopic measurements of gut anatomy in Nf1 +/+ and +/- mice did not differ between genotypes when corrected for body weight.
-(A) Relative cecum weight was similar between +/+ and +/- groups, as was the (B) relative length of the cecum.
+(A) Relative caecum weight was similar between +/+ and +/- groups, as was the (B) relative length of the caecum.
 (C) Colon length, relative to body weight, was also similar between +/+ and +/- groups.
 Individual values are shown with mean and SEM error bars.